waggle-sensor/sage-mcp/docs/GETTING_STARTED.md

 **Discover what's available**:
 ```
-"Show me all available SAGE nodes and their sensors"
+"Show me all available Sage nodes and their sensors"
 "What environmental data is available from the last hour?"
 "List nodes in Chicago with temperature sensors"
 ```